near/discovery-docs/docs/social/tech.md

 For example:
 - `alice.near/profile/*` will return the list of all the fields of the profile, but not the nested objects.
 - `*/profile/image/nft` will return the list of all the accounts that have an NFT image in their profile.
-- `alice.near/widget/*` with `return_deleted` option will return the list of all the widget names of the account, including the deleted ones.
+- `alice.near/widget/*` with `return_deleted` option will return the list of all the component names of the account, including the deleted ones.
-- `alice.near/widget/*` with `return_type` equal to `BlockHeight` will return the list of all the widget names of the account and the value will be the block height when the widget was last updated.
+- `alice.near/widget/*` with `return_type` equal to `BlockHeight` will return the list of all the component names of the account and the value will be the block height when the widget was last updated.
 - Note `**` is not supported by the `keys` method.

 ```rust